JuliaML/LossFunctions.jl/docs/src/introduction/motivation.md

 !!! warning

-    This section and its sub-sections serve soley as to explain the underyling theory and concepts and further to motivate the solution provided by this package.
+    This section and its sub-sections serve solely as to explain the underlying theory and concepts and further to motivate the solution provided by this package.
 As such, this section is **not** intended as a guide on how to apply this package.